estev-s/clean-iobuffer/readme.md

 **Why?**

 The ultimate goal of this is to make it easily callable anywhere you need in your code, without worrying about the method you used to handle user inputs.
-Removing the need to create a custom cleaner for every program and/ormethod.
+Removing the need to create a custom cleaner for every program and/or method.

 **Usage:**